soimort/you-get/README.md

 [![Build Status](https://travis-ci.org/soimort/you-get.svg)](https://travis-ci.org/soimort/you-get)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/soimort/you-get?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**NOTICE: Read [this](https://github.com/soimort/you-get/blob/develop/CONTRIBUTING.md) if you are looking for the conventional "Issues" tab.**

+---

 [You-Get](https://you-get.org/) is a tiny command-line utility to download media contents (videos, audios, images) from the Web, in case there is no other handy way to do it.

 Here's how you use `you-get` to download a video from [YouTube](https://www.youtube.com/watch?v=jNQXAC9IVRw):